Your expression is sovereign when your truth stops asking for permission

 Expression as an Extension of Essence

-Sovereignty in expression isn’t loud or aggressive.
+Sovereignty in expression is clear rather than loud or aggressive.

-to keep the peace.
+You stop deferring your voice to keep the peace.

-Radiant truth is not about volume,
+Radiant truth is about integrity.

-It’s the frequency of a woman who is fully in her center
+It’s the frequency of a woman who is fully in her center and leads from what she knows in her bones.

 The Flame That Shapes Your Voice

-we’ve explored the rising of the inner flame,
+In the past few weeks, we’ve explored the rising of the inner flame, the one that illuminates what is true,

-what is alive,
+what is alive, what is yours.

 But the flame doesn’t rise to be admired.
+It rises to be expressed.

-When you align with that flame,
+When you align with that flame, your expression changes.

-you simply no longer dilute what is already clear.
+You simply no longer dilute what is already clear.

 Your message sharpens.